kamshee/MC10sensors/README.md

 1. Once the features are created, the feature matrix can be added to this matrix then used for machine learning models.

+`3_131_features.ipynb`
+1. `131_features.py` contains all the functions from the notebook.
+They are here for quick reference instead of going through the whole notebook.
+1. This notebook converts the Matlab code from Megan's previous project using the 131 features.
+I've translated it into Python and tested in the notebook.
+1. I've created functions to append the features to the meta and raw data matrix.
+This will make it easier to load into ML models.

 Remove